anatoliykmetyuk/anatoliykmetyuk.github.io/posts/2022-06-24-first-triangle.md

 # Concetps
 ## Command Execution Lifecycle
 We communicate to Vulkan what it needs to do via _commands_.
 Commands need to be submitted to a _command queue_ for processing.
-For efficiency, before submission to the command queue, the commands are recorded into a _command buffer_ which is created in a _command pool_.
-After we've recorded all the commands we wanted in the command buffer, they are submitted together, as a batch, to a command queue.
+For efficiency, before submission to the command queue, the commands are recorded into a _command buffer_ which is created from a _command pool_.
+After we've recorded all the commands we wanted to the command buffer, they are submitted together, as a batch, to a command queue.

 ```dot
 digraph G { rankdir=LR